WATCH: Doctor-Prescribed Opioids Nearly Killed This Grandfather

-"Pill mills for us meant dollar signs,” Burlakoff told the court.
-“That's what we saw: dollar signs.
-It was not run the other way.
-It was run to the pill mill."
+“Pill mills for us meant dollar signs,” Burlakoff told the court.
+“That’s what we saw: dollar signs.”

 John Tlumacki/The Boston Globe via Getty Images

-In one case, Burlakoff hired his college roommate, Joe Rowan, a pharmaceutical salesman at another company, because of his relationship with Xiulu Ruan, M.D., an Alabama pain specialist.
-Ruan, who with another other doctor prescribed $4.9 million worth of Subsys to Medicare patients in 2013 and 2014, quickly made Rowan the company's top salesman.
+In one case, Burlakoff hired his college roommate, Joe Rowan, a pharmaceutical salesman at another company, because of his relationship with physician Xiulu Ruan, an Alabama pain specialist.
+Ruan, who with another other doctor prescribed $4.9 million worth of Subsys to Medicare patients in 2013 and 2014, quickly made Rowan the company’s top salesman.
 Ruan is currently serving a 21-year sentence on federal drug and fraud charges.
 Rowan was sentenced to 27 months in prison Thursday.

 Skirting the insurance companies

 It wasn’t enough to convince doctors to prescribe Subsys.
 In order for the company to be paid, pharmacies needed to provide the drug to patients, and insurance companies needed to accept the charges.